CDCgov/phdi/tutorials/harmonization-tutorial.md

 from phdi.fhir.harmonization import fhir_wrapper_of_raw_function    # used for FHIR data
 ```

 Below, we'll explore some of the more common functions you may want to use when harmonizing your data.
-It's worth noting that the functions which aren't defined in the `harmonization/` and `fhir.harmonization/` namespaces should very likely _not_ be imported (i.e. you shouldn't find yourself needing to write `from phdi.harmonization.hl7 import _clean_hl7_batch`).
+It's worth noting that the functions which aren't defined in the `phdi.harmonization` and `phdi.fhir.harmonization` namespaces should very likely _not_ be imported (i.e. you shouldn't find yourself needing to write `from phdi.harmonization.hl7 import _clean_hl7_batch`).
 These "supporting files" simply contain helper functions used by the publicly-defined API functions exposed in the `__init__.py` files of each directory; the API functions you'll want to use already invoke these under the hood.

 ## Common Uses
 Listed below are several example use cases for employing the harmonization module.